vkostyanetsky/kostyanetsky.me/notes/totals-of-2021/index.md

+---
+title: Totals of 2021
+description: Briefly about the results of the past year and plans for this one.
+created: 2022-02-08 13:25:00
+tags:
+- work
+---

-﻿It is a bit late to sum up, isn't it?
+It is a bit late to sum up, isn't it?
 Well, the previous couple of months have been, um, tight, so I had no actual time  to sit down and think.
 Now I'm on vacation for 2021 – so no time like the present.
 I'm writing, like, from the past.

 Write out each achievement doesn't attract me at all.
 The year definitely turned out to be good: I did a lot of complex work on FirstBit ERP (wrote new modules, rewrote existing ones, crushed bugs, wrote functional and load tests – yes, there were countless things).
 This had a good effect both on the configuration itself and on the profits of my company.
 In addition, I passed 1C expert exam and a PostgreSQL professional exam.
 Hip-hip-hooray.